 This course is an introduction to human biological evolution and the archaeology of culture in the world prior to AD 1500.
-(3 hours lecture) The student learning outcomes are:
+(3 hours lecture) FGA

 - Describe the human phylogenetic past, applying the theory of evolution to explain major morphological transitions of the lineage. - Discuss the relationship(s) among human biology, culture, and environment, both prehistoric and historic. - Demonstrate an appreciation for how anthropologists gather and use evidence about the past to describe human biological and cultural variation.